cybit/jirarest2/README.txt

 This implementation is still a for cry from others like http://rubygems.org/gems/jira-ruby which required oauth authentification.

-The script allows you to create new issues with watchers and link those to existing issues
+The script allows you to create new issues with watchers and link those to existing issues.

  *Use it at your own risk.
 Most of the API features are not implemented.*